 This is a great way to take yourself out of focusing on your past and your future and just enjoy the moment.

-Living in the moment is simply just being focused on whatever is happening in the present.
+Living in the present is simply just being focused on whatever is happening in the present.
 Each of the tips I listed in this article is a way you can focus on that.

 It can be as easy as just paying attention to your breath going in and out.
 You can help yourself let go of all of your regrets and worries by just focusing more on everything that’s happening right now.

-How do you really live in the moment?
+How do you really live in the now?

 You really live in the moment by enjoying and appreciating the life around you.
 Having a good time talking with those you’re close with.